-BeXyl will explore the use of canine olfactory for Xf detection.
-The experiments and research programs will consider the Directives 2010/63/UE which aims to improve the welfare of animals used in scientific procedures.
+BeXyl has explored the use of canine olfactory for Xf detection.
+The experiments and research programs are considering the Directives 2010/63/UE which aims to improve the welfare of animals used in scientific procedures.

-The Italian National Canine Association (ENCI) will be in charge of training the dogs to recognize Xf-infected plants of olives and other plant species.
-Training activities will be initially performed in a selected location in the southern part of the Apulia (Italy) where the pathogen is endemic, and then in nurseries and in sites where plants lots for markets are located.
+The Italian National Canine Association (ENCI) is being in charge of training the dogs to recognize Xf-infected plants of olives and other plant species.
+Training activities are being performed in a selected location in the southern part of the Apulia (Italy) where the pathogen is endemic, and then in nurseries and in sites where plants lots for markets are located.